 Lenz married into a Japanese family and now lives in the greater Los Angeles area.
 She grew up in a small town in Ohio and made her first experimental films while earning undergraduate degrees in Fine Arts and Art History at Kent State University.
 During college, she spent a semester in Florence studying art and photography.
 After college, she worked on a grant supported photo-documentary about a quiltmaker and designed and self-marketed an art card game that sold at major museum gift shops including the Guggenheim, the Whitney Museum of American Art, and the LA MOCA.

 Lenz is a Film Independent Fellow who earned her MFA at the University of Southern California in Film and Television Production.
 The first documentary short film that Lenz directed, Back to Back, was nominated for a Student Academy Award and screened in film festivals world-wide.
 Back to Back tells the story of a cycling enthusiast who built an unusual bicycle for two and learned there is more to cycling than winning races.
 Her next short documentary, Intertwined Lives, explores the dark side of having an identical twin.
-Currently, Lenz is directing and producing Fight Like a Lady: The Rusty Kanokogi Story, a feature documentary about a trailblazer in women’s judo who spent her life fighting for gender equality and eventually succeeded at getting women’s judo into the Olympics.
-Lenz has other projects in development, including films and series about the arts, science, and the environment.
-For professional opportunities, please contact Lenz at: firstname.lastname@example.org.
+Currently, she has other projects in development.
+For professional opportunities, please contact Lenz at: [email protected].